Last Updated on September 10, 2021 by Emma W. Thomas

 If the ceramic plates you own are glazed, make sure they are oven-safe, as most of the ceramic plates come with a stamp on the bottom of the plate, which indicates that the plate is ovenproof.

 Also, if you can’t figure out the same, try checking the thickness of the plate and, based on your good judgment, determine how much heat and temperature the plate can withstand.
 It’s a good rule of thumb to judge a ceramic plate if it’s oven-safe or not by its thickness of the same.
-The thicker it is, the more time it takes to heat up and to cool down.
+The thicker it is, the more time it takes to heat up and cool down.
 This protects the integrity of the ceramic plate from shattering due to sudden changes in temperature.

 Can I Put A Glass Plate In The Oven?

 You most definitely can put a glass plate in an oven.
 Also, glass is a little trickier than Ceramic plates.
-Glass plates are oven proof up to a certain degree, but it has a highly susceptible tendency to shatter from Thermal Shock.
+Glass plates are oven-proof up to a certain degree, but it has a highly susceptible tendency to shatter from Thermal Shock.

 Some tempered glass plates are still safer than normal glass plates.
 Then also there are instances where they too fall prey to Thermal Shock and shatter.
 To be completely safe, only use glass plates that come stamped with the ovenproof tag.